James Wickstrom: Ideology

 Wickstrom derived his beliefs from his interpretation of the Christian Bible.
 He preached what he referred to as Two Seedline Racial Covenant Identity, an ideology which among other things, postulates the belief that the Caucasian race is made in the image of God.
 Furthermore, people of Jewish descent are not considered the "children of God", instead, they are considered the children of Cain.
 Wickstrom categorically rejected the Jewish religious doctrine which states that the Jews are "God's chosen people" by stating that members of the "white western, European" race are the actual Israelites who are referred to in the Christian Bible.

 Rhetoric

-Wickstrom's racist and anti-Semitic rhetoric frequently drew the attention of such activist groups as the Southern Poverty Law Center and the Anti-Defamation League.
-In a 2004 interview, Wickstrom stated that Jews, including women and children, should be tied to chairs and beaten to death, and he also stated that after they are killed:
+Wickstrom's racist and anti-Semitic rhetoric frequently drew the attention of activist groups such as the Southern Poverty Law Center and the Anti-Defamation League.
+In a 2004 interview, Wickstrom joked about beating Jews to death and throwing them into wood chippers:

 "Take these chairs and Jews after they're beaten to death, throw 'em in the wood chipper!
 And from the wood chipper let the remains go into a big incinerary[sic] truck, which is right behind the wood chipper, and give them the holocaust they rightly deserve!"